drcoccodrillus/snap-power-scheduler/README.md

 For installing the snap in devmode from a local file, use the following command:

-`snap install powerscheduler_0.1_amd64.snap --dangerous --devmode`
+`snap install powerscheduler_0.2_amd64.snap --dangerous --devmode`

 For installing the snap in confined mode from a local file, use the following command:

-`snap install powerscheduler_0.1_amd64.snap --dangerous`
+`snap install powerscheduler_0.2_amd64.snap --dangerous`

 ## Snap configuration
+If you install the snap from the snap store, you don't need to do anything else.
+Also the shutdown interface will be automatically connected.

-After installing the snap, you need to connect the snap to the following interfaces:
+Instead, if you install the snap from a local file, you need to connect the snap to the following interfaces:
 - `snap connect powerscheduler:shutdown`

 ## Usage